OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 - `chandelier pvalb GABAergic cortical interneuron` has the subclass axioms `'has characteristic' some 'chandelier cell morphology'` and `interneuron`
 - `chandelier pvalb GABAergic cortical interneuron` is therefore a subclass of `chandelier cell`

-Equivalent class axioms classification can be very powerful as it takes into consideration complexed layers of axioms.
+Equivalent class axioms classification can be very powerful as it takes into consideration complex layers of axioms.

 For example:
 - `primary motor cortex pyramidal cell` has the equivalent class axiom `'pyramidal neuron' and ('has soma location' some 'primary motor cortex')`.
-- `Betz cells` have the axioms `'has characteristic' some 'standard pyramidal morphology'` and `'has soma location' some 'primary motor cortex layer 5'`
+- `Betz cell` has the axioms `'has characteristic' some 'standard pyramidal morphology'` and `'has soma location' some 'primary motor cortex layer 5'`
-- `Betz cells` are inferred to be `primary motor cortex pyramidal cell` through the following chain (you can see this in protege by pressing the ? button on inferred class):
+- `Betz cell` are inferred to be `primary motor cortex pyramidal cell` through the following chain (you can see this in Protégé by pressing the ? button on inferred class):

 ![](../images/discussions/logical-axiomatization/betz-pyramidal.png)

-The ability of the reasoner to infer complex classes helps in classifications that might have been missed if done manually.
-However, when creating an equivalent class axiom, you must be sure that it is not overly constrictive (in which case, classes that should be classified under it gets missed) nor too loose (in which case, classes will get wrongly classifed under it)
+The ability of the reasoner to infer complex classes helps identify classifications that might have been missed if done manually.
+However, when creating an equivalent class axiom, you must be sure that it is not overly constrictive (in which case, classes that should be classified under it gets missed) nor too loose (in which case, classes will get wrongly classified under it).

 Example of both overly constrictive and overly loose equivalent class axiom:

 `neuron equivalent to cell and (part_of some 'central nervous system')`

-- This is overly constrictive as there are neurons outside the central nervous system (eg peripheral neurons).
+- This is overly constrictive as there are neurons outside the central nervous system (e.g. peripheral neurons).
-- This is also too loose as there are cells in the central nervous system that are not neurons (eg glial cells).
+- This is also too loose as there are cells in the central nervous system that are not neurons (e.g. glial cells).

 In such cases, sometimes not having an equivalent class axioms is better (like in the case of neuron), and asserting is the best way to classify a child.